mrsuh/blog/docs/articles/2024/sqlite-index-visualization-search/index.md

 ```
 ![](./images/search-range-1000000.webp)

-The total search information is shown in the top left corner.
-Cells involved in search are highlighted.
 For each value in the `IN()` list, SQLite performs a separate search in the Index.
 Sometimes, optimizations can reduce the number of searches, but generally, the database will go through the Index from the root to the target value for each item in the `IN()` list.

 ## Comparing searches in ASC/DESC Indexes